vanshbhatia3841-beep/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-A collection of Core Java and Python projects.<br>
+A collection of Core Java projects<br>

 ✈️ <b>Airline Ticket Reservation System</b><br>
 A robust Java-based console application designed to manage airline bookings with a persistent backend database.
 This project demonstrates core OOP principles, database connectivity (JDBC), and date-time handling in Java.